C-murugananthan/Encryptix---Data-Science/README.md

 - Model Evaluation

 ### Usage
-Run the notebook `iris_flower_classification.ipynb` to explore the classification process.
+Run the notebook 'iris-classification.ipynb` to explore the classification process.

 ## 4. Sales Prediction